lightward/mechanic-tasks/docs/email-someone-if-shipping-address-fsa-is-out-of-delivery-area/README.md

 ## Documentation

-This checks an order and sends an email if the shipping address FSA isn't included in the FSA list.
+This checks an order and sends an email to someone if the shipping address FSA isn't included in the FSA list.

-The FSA list must be the first three characters of the postal code.
-The postal codes must be seperated by commas and no spaces.
-The postal codes can be entered in any order.
+The FSA list must be comprised of FSAs in the format 'A1A', without the quotation marks.
+The FSAs must be seperated by commas and no spaces.
+The FSAs can be entered in any order.

-The log displays orders whose FSA was was found in the available FSA list.
+The task will log orders whose FSA was was found in the available FSA list.

-It also displays the available FSA in json format to eassily catch if the availability list was input incorrectly.
+It also displays the available FSA list in json format to more easily catch if there were errors in inputting the availability list.

 ## Installing this task